How Educators Can Use Claude Cowork to Turn a Folder of Readings, Notes, and Slide Drafts Into a Workshop Pack

 Tool-specific instructions

-Cowork fits this job because the friction is folder-level work: file inspection, source sorting, gap finding, and multi-file output.
-Use folder instructions in Claude Desktop if you run this kind of workshop build repeatedly.
+Cowork fits this job because the friction is folder-level work: file inspection, source sorting, gap finding, plan creation, and multi-file output.
+Use a Cowork project if you run this kind of workshop build repeatedly.

 Quality checks